11 Gorgeous Florida Gulf Coast Beaches

 While the beaches are amazing, the highlight of visiting Honeymoon Island is the wonderful network of hiking trails.
 The easy 2.5 mile Osprey trail takes you through a super rare Florida virgin slash pine forest, one of the few remaining in the state.
 Bald eagles are commonly sighted, as well as gopher tortoises and armadillos.

-Asides from all the wonderful amenities at the state park, you also have the option of hopping on the 20 min ferry ride to Cadalesi Island, frequently rated one of the most beautiful beaches in the country.
+Asides from all the wonderful amenities at the state park, you also have the option of hopping on the 20 min ferry ride to Cadalesi Island.
 This beach is super secluded, giving you the feeling of being stranded on a remote island.
 It’s also an excellent place for snorkeling and beachcombing.

-What else to do nearby: Be sure to check out downtown Dunedin, a charming Main Street loaded with unique restaurants and shops.
+What else to do nearby: Be sure to check out downtown Dunedin, a charming Main Street home to unique restaurants and shops.
 Cafe Alfresco and The Living Room on Main are 2 excellent lunch choices.
 There is a beautiful bike path which runs through the center of downtown called the Pinellas Trail.
-This path stretches on for 40+ miles through numerous Gulf coast towns, and is easily one of the best rail trails in the country.
+This path stretches on for 40+ miles through numerous Gulf coast towns.
+It’s no surprise it has been rated one of the best rail trails.

 5. Anna Maria Island